infinetwireless/infimonitor-nbi-examples/README.md

-# NMS NBI examples
+# InfiMONITOR Northbound Interface usage examples
-Network Management System North Bound Interface usage examples.
+Northbound Interface is a programming interface for integration with the higher-level system.

-NMS NBI is a RESTfull API.
+InfiMONITOR NBI is a RESTfull API.
 A RESTful API is an application program interface that uses HTTP requests to GET, PUT, POST and DELETE data.

-Swagger 2 used to produce NMS NBI documentation available at https://{INFIMONITOR_HOST}/api/nbi/swagger-ui.html
+Swagger 2 used to produce actual REST API documentation at https://{INFIMONITOR_HOST}/api/nbi/swagger-ui.html

 ## Install
-Python 3 with PIP is required.
+Python 3 with PIP are required.

     Windows:
         Download from www.python.org
         Install and add python to PATH variable

-    Debian:
+    Ubuntu:
         sudo apt-get install python3 python3-pip

-    RedHat:
+    CentOS:
+        sudo yum install python34 python34-pip

+    CentOS SCL:
         sudo yum install rh-python35 rh-python35-pip

     ...

-Packages from PyPI used by examples scripts
+Packages from PyPI used by examples scripts are also required.

     Windows:
         pip install --requirement requirements.txt